 All statistical analyses were run in R version 3.4.3 (R Core Team 2017).
-Given that Melissodes were by far the most common visitor (see Table 1) and most species use (if not specialize) on Helianthus, statistical analyses were only done on Melissodes visits.
+As expected, Melissodes were by far the most common visitor (see Table 1) and statistical analyses were restricted to bee visits from the genus.
+While marking and following individual bees would have been ideal, it could have elicited a negative response from bees visiting the array and skewed results.
+Thus, we summed visits by Melissodes to each experimental flower over the three-day period and assessed the effects of ambush bug presence on the total number of bee visits, the number of bees that landed on flowers, the proportion of visits that landed, and the proportion of landing bees that collected nectar and pollen.
 We compared visitation (pre-landing) behavior to ambush bug-occupied versus control flowers using linear mixed effect models (lme4 and lmerTest packages, Bolker 2017; Kuznetsova et al. 2017, respectively), with the sex of the visiting bee, the presence of ambush bugs, and their interaction as fixed effects.
-We also included a unique flower ID as a random effect to account for visitation by both male and female bees to the same experimental flowers.
-We summed visits to each experimental flower over the three-day period and assessed the effects of ambush bug presence on the total number of bee visits, the number of bees that landed on flowers, the proportion of visits that landed, and the proportion of landing bees that collected nectar and pollen.
-Given that only female bees collected pollen, we excluded males from the pollen collection analysis and only had the main effect of ambush bug presence as a fixed factor and no random effect of flower ID.
+Given that we had visits by both male and female bees to the same experimental flowers but included sex as a fixed effect, we included a unique flower ID as a random effect to avoid pseudoreplication given two measures of each response (i.e., male and female bee behavior).
+Also, we excluded males from the pollen collection analysis since only female bees collected pollen, and only had the main effect of ambush bug presence as a fixed factor and no random effect of flower ID.
 To meet the assumptions of normality, we log10 transformed the total number of visits to flowers, log10(+1) transformed the total number of bees that landed on flowers, and logit-transformed the proportion of visits that landed on flowers, collected nectar, or collected pollen (Warton and Hui 2011).